frumania/realpin_joomla/README.md

-# realpin_joomla
+# Overview

-Virtual Pinboard Joomla Extension
+Virtual Pinboard for Joomla